joshuacline/windick/README.md

 - Generate a list of registry startup items, services, tasks, appX, features and components
 - Customize Windows images with packs/lists.
 Import/Export Drivers
 - All imaging operations occur inside of a virtual hard disk image, leaving no garbage folders or files behind
 - Clean-room developed.
-Evolution of my personal deployment scripts, 7+ years in the making
+Evolution of my personal deployment scripts.
+- Oddly robust.
+Large blocks of code formatted within each condensed line.
+Unique, flexible modular design.
 - To get started: Place $haZZam.cmd in a folder.
 Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd
 ![Alt text](/png/HelpMenu1.png "HelpMenu")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■